 When the cultures of Muslims around the world are compared, there are common features found in all countries, and the variations represent the basic features of the Muslim religious tenets.
 However, Muslims are not a homogeneous group, and different groups may have varying cultures even though they share the same religious practices.
 Often behaviors are shaped by cultural practices that are not in concordance with basic religious practices.
 The cultural or pre-Islamic practices observed by Muslims are given an Islamic dimension even though they are not typically part of Islamic practices.

-Hospitals can't make assumptions about the needs of Muslim patients and families, so the best practice is to have Arabic and Urdu speaking staff.
+Hospitals can't make assumptions about the needs of Muslim patients and families, so the best practice is to have Arabic and Urdu/Hindi speaking staff.
 Hospitals should also hire Muslim chaplains to be available to patients.

 Traditional Muslim Medical Practice

-Muslims in certain cultures use folk remedies rooted in the passages in the Quran, Hadith, and Sunnah of the Prophet Muhammed.
+Muslims in certain cultures use folk remedies rooted in the passages in the Quran, Hadith, and Sunnah of the Prophet Muhammad.
 Folk treatments include the use of aloe, capers, chicory, dates, dill, fenugreek, pomegranate, indigo, Senna, olive, mustard, and truffles.
 Most of these are presumably harmless, but some may be unsafe.
 It is essential that all healthcare providers questions patients about what herbs or supplements they are ingesting, as well as any other nontraditional healthcare methods they are trying.
-Practitioners that patients who follow Islam may feel more comfortable using these supplements and remedies together with modern medicine and in conjunction with Western medical care.
+Practitioners and patients who follow Islam may feel more comfortable using these supplements and remedies together with modern medicine and in conjunction with Western medical care.
 Healthcare practitioners should also remember that these remedies and herbs may be contraindicated or even dangerous when taken with specific prescribed modern medications.

 Examples of Traditional Remedies

-Cupping: Some Muslims use cupping to treat various disorders including headaches, nausea, vomiting, stomach ache, sprains, muscular pain, sprains, insomnia, and jaundice.
+Cupping: Some Muslims use cupping to treat various disorders, including headaches, nausea, vomiting, stomach ache, sprains, muscular pain, sprains, insomnia, and jaundice.

 Cautery is used in many cultures when conventional treatment has been unsuccessful.
 It is used to treat headaches, eye problems, jaundice, mental illness, and cancer.
 Patients should avoid ancient methods of cautery and consult an appropriate healthcare professional.